Mia-Salazar/dragon-ball-characters/README.md

 - I have added React Query to improve cache and error management
 - I have used FontAwesome for icons
 - I have used semantic HTML and ARIA labels to improve accessibility
+- I have used only the main branch for simplicity adding commit on important highlights

 ## Architecture
 <pre>